 Ficmax's Ergonomic High Back supremely comfortable model is one of the best ergonomic office chairs at Amazon – and for good reason.
 It was designed for gamers, but that doesn't mean that designers, illustrators or anyone who sits in an office chair for significant periods of time won't enjoy it too.
 After a long day's work – or even during a long day's work – who doesn't want a massage?
 Just plug it in via USB and sit back.

-Even without the massage function, which admittedly gets old a bit quickly, this leather office chair gets five stars for comfort.
-It has a retractible footrest, a headrest and can recline right back – up to 180 degrees, so you could even take a quick nap if you wanted, or else be satisfied with the excellent lumbar support as you work.
-In addition, the armrests are thick and adjustable, and the frame comes with a lifetime guarantee, while the parts are guaranteed for 12 months.
+Even without the massage function (admittedly, we think the novelty might wear off fairly quickly), this leather office chair gets five stars for comfort.
+It has a retractible footrest, a headrest and can recline right back – up to 180 degrees, so you could even take a quick nap if you wanted, or could get away with it.
+The design offers excellent lumbar support as you work, the armrests are thick and adjustable, and the frame comes with a lifetime guarantee, while the parts are guaranteed for 12 months.

 Not everyone will love the PVC leather, which can be a little squeaky.
 And while this ergonomic home office chair is available in more overtly 'racing car'-inspired designs, we recommend sticking with the black, especially if you're going to invite clients over.